jvalteren/Seaside-Wiki/Seaside330Changelog.md

 Seaside 3.3 includes [Grease 1.4.1](https://github.com/SeasideSt/Grease/wiki/Grease-1.4-Changelog)

-# New Features #
+# New Features and Other Improvements #
-- Pharo 7 supported
+- Support for Pharo 7
 - Seaside-REST now supports the OPTIONS and PATCH http verbs
 - The Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST
 - Seaside now generates HTML-style boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`